Bitcoin-ABC/bitcoinabc.org/_posts/2022-09-07-avalanche-staking-tutorial.md

 Online portion:
 1. Open a watch-only version of your coin-holding wallet.
 For example, this could be your regular Trezor wallet within Electrum ABC.
 2. Open the 'Coins' tab, select the coins you want to stake, right click and click 'Export coin details' to export coins file.
+Make sure the coins you select meet the requirements for Staking: each coin must be at least 100,000,000.00 XEC and have at least 2016 confirmations.

 For the next steps, move to an offline computer.
 For example, you could use a “Live CD” to temporarily recreate your hardware wallet (Trezor or Ledger) within Electrum ABC, without saving the wallet or connecting to the internet.
 When